 Maintenance page, or password protected login

-If you have protected your site with a maintenance page, or added password protection, this will also block this request.
+If you have protected your site with a maintenance page, or added password protection, that will also block this request.
 Like the above, the warning in this case is a false positive and can be safely ignored.

 Invalid SSL certificate